oVirt/ovirt-site/source/vdsm/developers.html.md

 ## Installing required packages

-Note: If you are working on EL6, please make sure you have defined EPEL yum repository (for installing python-ordereddict and pyton-pthreading), and make sure you take <http://danken.fedorapeople.org/python-pep8-1.3.3-3.el6.noarch.rpm> (older pep8 versions have a bug that's tickled by vdsm).
+Note: If you are working on RHEL 6, please make sure you have defined EPEL yum repository (for installing python-ordereddict and pyton-pthreading), and make sure you take <http://danken.fedorapeople.org/python-pep8-1.3.3-3.el6.noarch.rpm> (older pep8 versions have a bug that's tickled by vdsm).

       [epel]
       name=Extra Packages for Enterprise Linux 6 - $basearch